 Lauren is an experienced lawyer and commercial disputes specialist with experience practising in Victoria and Western Australia.
 She specialises in commercial litigation, public law, dispute resolution, alternative dispute resolution and intellectual property disputes.

-Lauren has acted in large scale, high profile, complex and contested public sector and corporate disputes in both Western Australia and Victoria, as well as both the Federal Court of Australia and the High Court of Australia.
-She currently acts for the Head, Transport for Victoria in ~$53 million of litigation concerning the compulsory acquisition of land for the Mordialloc Bypass.
-She has acted for numerous additional public sector clients in Victoria including the Suburban Rail Loop Authority, the Department of Energy, Environment and Climate Action, Bass Coast Shire Council and V/Line.
+Lauren has acted in large-scale, high-profile, complex and contested public sector and corporate disputes in both Western Australia and Victoria, as well as both the Federal Court of Australia and the High Court of Australia.
+She currently acts for the Head, Transport for Victoria in ~$53 million of litigation concerning the compulsory acquisition of land for the Mordialloc Bypass, and for the Suburban Rail Loop Authority with respect to an ~$80 million dispute concerning acquisition of an environmental asset in Victoria.
+She has acted for numerous additional public sector clients in Victoria, including the Suburban Rail Loop Authority, the Department of Energy, Environment and Climate Action, Bass Coast Shire Council and V/Line.
 More broadly, she has acted for international corporate clients such as Cargill, Schutz and Santam (South Africa’s largest insurer).

 Lauren prides herself on being highly detail orientated and having a deep understanding of her client’s legal, financial and commercial needs.
 She works collaboratively with her team, counsel and with clients to provide effectual and strategic advice, and success for the client.
 She specialises in efficiently resolving disputes and constantly strives to support her client’s journey throughout the entire life cycle of a dispute.

 - Acting for Head, Transport for Victoria in two Supreme Court of Victoria proceedings defending ~$53 million in compensation claimed concerning compulsory acquisition for the Mordialloc Bypass Project.
 We successfully defended two of the claims at first instance, with the Court rejecting the Plaintiff’s novel arguments and upholding our client’s interpretation of the legislation, which made new law in the jurisdiction.
-These proceedings have since gone on appeal to the Supreme Court of Victoria Court of Appeal, and are currently the subject of a special leave application to the High Court of Australia.
+These proceedings have since gone on appeal to the Supreme Court of Victoria Court of Appeal, and were the subject of a special leave application to the High Court of Australia.
+Both appeals were successfully defended, with all levels of courts ultimately upholding our client's statutory interpretation.
+This significant litigation concluded extremely favourably for our client, noting discrete issues remain ongoing.

-- Advising a large regional council on a $10 million dispute in the Supreme Court of Victoria in relation to disputed claims surrounding a 10 year services contract for waste management worth approximately $10 million.
-The dispute concerned a waste facility’s legal non-compliance, and was managed so that the client could continue its day to day involvement in the contract whilst also involved in the litigation.
+- Advising a large regional council on a $10 million dispute in the Supreme Court of Victoria in relation to disputed claims surrounding a 10-year services contract for waste management worth approximately $10 million.
+The dispute concerned a waste facility’s legal non-compliance, and was managed so that the client could continue its day-to-day involvement in the contract while also involved in the litigation.
 We negotiated a successful resolution that regained management of the facility and protected this sensitive environmental asset.

 - Acting for a leading Australian transport operator in relation to a contractual dispute in the Supreme Court of Victoria as to the quality of services performed by its contractor.
 This matter settled on extremely favourable terms for the client.